Joy-Division/JoyDict/mgstts/readme.md

 ## Archive Data

-In place of filename strings, files are identified with a 32-bit value consisting of a 24-bit hash of the filename (sans extension), calculated using ``GV_StrCode()``, and an 8-bit ID representing the extension.
+In place of filename strings, files are identified with 32-bit values consisting of a 24-bit hash of the filename (sans extension), calculated using ``GV_StrCode()``, and an 8-bit ID representing the extension.

 ### Filename Extensions

 The Twin Snakes handles extension IDs in the same manner as MGS2.

 Only the first character of the extension is hashed. ``0x61`` (ASCII '``a``') is then subtracted from the hash.
-The final result should always be no more than 8 bits wide.
+The final result can safely be clamped to 8-bits.

 ID       | Extension(s) | Notes
 -------- | ------------ | -----